dhowe/rix/README.md

 TODO:

-Notice that the 3rd output ( is not exactly grammatical.
+Notice that the 3rd output above is not exactly grammatical.
 Rather than "A expanded..." it should read "_An_ expanded...".
 We can solve this using RiX _transforms_:

 ```js
 let a = rix`A [RiX | special | expanded].articlize()  JavaScript string`